Schinzel Giedion syndrome

 - What facial features are associated with Schinzel-Giedion syndrome in childhood?

 - What are the signs and symptoms of Schinzel-Giedion syndrome?

 - How does Schinzel-Giedion syndrome affect learning?

-- What is the life expectancy for a child with Schinzel-Giedion syndrome?
+- What is the long-term outlook for children with Schinzel Giedion syndrome?

 - How can I learn about research involving Schinzel-Giedion syndrome?

 - Are there any advocacy organizations for individuals and families with Schinzel-Giedion syndrome?

 The SETBP1 gene gives the body instructions to make a protein (called SET binding protein 1), which is present in cells throughout the body.
 However, to our knowledge, the job of this protein is poorly understood and it is not yet known why mutations in this particular gene cause the features of SGS.